HibahAhmed/School_District_Analysis/README.md

 - students_complete.csv

 ## Results
-There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data

-## Summary
-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced

-## Challenge Overview
+- How is the district summary affected?
+- How is the school summary affected?
+- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- How does replacing the ninth-grade scores affect the following:
+  - Math and reading scores by grade
+  - Scores by school spending
+  - Scores by school size
+  - Scores by school type

 ## Challenge Summary
+Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.